 “Tractors, forage harvesters, silage blowers, chain saws, skid-steer loaders, grain dryers, squealing pigs and guns are some of the most typical sources of noise on the farm,” according to “Noise Induced Hearing Loss In Agriculture” by Penn State University Extension.
 I find it funny that pigs are mentioned in the list of farm machinery.

 Sustained exposure to noises of 85 Db or more require some type of ear protection.
-Even the best ear plugs may only reduce the impact on your sensitive ears by 20 Db, especially if they don’t fit properly.
+Even the best earplugs might reduce the impact on your sensitive ears by only 20 Db, especially if they don’t fit properly.
 Farmers who run small operations or hobby farms might not suffer from noise-induced hearing loss caused by machines as quickly as large-scale producers who are running equipment all day, but it is important to be aware and protect your ears, even if it’s just for your seasonal spurts of tilling for example.

 From a holistic farming perspective, seeking a long-term solution is preferable to reacting to a recurring problem by patching problems up so they can be damaged again.
 This can apply to farming-related hearing loss, as well.
 Using the tilling example above, you could look into no-till practices, building up your soil rather than ripping it up.